The trouble with Ostarine: Jimmy Wallhead’s

 During Caster Semenya’s challenge to World Athletics’ Differences of Sex Development (DSD) Regulations at the Court of Arbitration for Sport (CAS), concerns were raised that athletes had not given consent for their samples to be used in this way.
 Jonathan Taylor QC represented World Athletics in the Caster Semenya case.

 Taylor is a Partner at Bird & Bird, where he and Liz Riley drafted the DSD Regulations for World Athletics.
-Taylor also drafted the Hyperandrogenism Regulations, the forerunner to the DSD Regulations.
 Until January this year, Taylor was Chair of WADA’s Compliance Review Committee (CRC) and spoke at the 2019 World Conference on Doping in Sport.
 Riley, Counsel to the International Paralympic Committee (IPC), is a member of the WADA Code drafting team, and also spoke at the 2019 World Conference on Doping in Sport.

 The duo also advised the International Olympic Committee (IOC) on its Transgender Rules.
 Taylor and Riley were participants in the IOC’s November 2015 Consensus Meeting on Sex Reassignment and Hyperandrogenism, which resulted in the IOC’s Transgender Guidelines.